hoghweed/awesome-nodejs/README.md

 - [RxDB](https://github.com/pubkey/rxdb) - RxDB A realTime database for JavaScript Applications
 - [Nano-SQL](https://github.com/ClickSimply/Nano-SQL) - Universal database layer for the client, server & mobile devices.
 It's like Lego for databases.
+- [db](https://github.com/infostreams/db) - Version control for databases: save, restore, and archive snapshots of your database from the command line

 ### Documentation